braintree/braintree-android-drop-in/README.md

 [![Tests](https://github.com/braintree/braintree-android-drop-in/actions/workflows/tests.yml/badge.svg)](https://github.com/braintree/braintree-android-drop-in/actions/workflows/tests.yml)

 # ⚠️ Important
-Starting July 14, 2025 the Drop-in SDK will move to a [deprecated status](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy/android/v5/#status-categories) and we will no longer make any updates to this SDK.
+The Drop-in SDK is now in an [inactive status](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy/android/v5/#status-categories).
+Starting September 1, 2026 the Drop-in SDK will move to a [deprecated status](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy/android/v5/#status-categories) and we will no longer make any updates to this SDK.
 Processing will be supported for 1 year after the deprecation date, but you should upgrade immediately to avoid any disruption.

-Starting July 14, 2026 the Drop-in SDK will move to an [unsupported status](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy/android/v5/#status-categories) and will no longer supported by Braintree developers or Braintree Support.
+Starting September 1, 2027 the Drop-in SDK will move to an [unsupported status](https://developer.paypal.com/braintree/docs/guides/client-sdk/deprecation-policy/android/v5/#status-categories) and will no longer supported by Braintree developers or Braintree Support.
 Processing for unsupported SDKs can be suspended at any time.

 Please migrate to the [Braintree SDK](https://github.com/braintree/braintree_android) to continue processing and receiving updates.
 ----------

 Braintree Android Drop-In is a readymade UI that allows you to accept card and alternative payments in your Android app.